tourstream/tstr-crs-adapter/CONTRIBUTING.md

 Please create a test and a pull request and include a description of what your change is intended to do.
 Refer to the questions "What I want to reach with that change?"

-Finally: you have to create the dist files by executing `npm run build` and to commit them!
+Finally: you do not have to create the dist files!

 #### Do you have questions about the source code?

 Feel free to ask in the issue section.

+#### You are a release manager of this repository?

+You have to create new versions - the recommended way: `npm version ...`.
+We use semantic versioning - think about it before setting it!